Master Service Agreement

 1. Service Order.

-Services will be ordered by Customer pursuant to executed service orders (each, an “Service Order”).
-Each Service Order will include the specific services being ordered (the, “Service”) and the associated fees and any additional terms as applicable.
-Each additional Service Order will be numbered sequentially (e.g. Service Order 1, 2, 3, etc.) and upon execution by both parties will be deemed an addendum hereto and will be subject to all of the terms and conditions herein.
-Any one of Customer’s subsidiaries or affiliates may also order services under this Agreement by entering into an Service Order signed by such subsidiary or affiliate and Updox and agreeing to be bound by the terms of this Agreement and such Service Order.
+Services will be ordered by Customer pursuant to either executing or acknowledging service orders, orders form or sales orders (each, a “Service Order”).
+Each Service Order will include the specific services being ordered (the “Service”) and the associated fees and any additional terms as applicable.
+Each additional Service Order will be numbered sequentially (e.g. Service Order 1, 2, 3, etc.) and upon either execution of acknowledgment by both parties will be deemed an addendum hereto and will be subject to all of the terms and conditions herein.
+Any one of Customer’s subsidiaries or affiliates may also order services under this Agreement by entering into a Service Order signed by such subsidiary or affiliate and Updox and agreeing to be bound by the terms of this Agreement and such Service Order.

 2.1.
-Updox hereby grants to Customer during the term of this Agreement a non-exclusive, non-transferrable (except as provided herein) right to access and use the Service pursuant to the terms herein.
+Updox hereby grants to Customer during the term of this Agreement a non-exclusive, non-transferable (except as provided herein) right to access and use the Service pursuant to the terms herein.

 2.2.
 Accounts; Security.
 Access to or use of certain portions and features of the Service may require you to create an account (“Account”).
 Customer states that all information provided by it is current, accurate, complete, and not misleading.
 Customer further states that it will maintain and update all information provided by it to ensure accuracy on a prompt, timely basis.
 Customer is entirely responsible for maintaining the confidentiality and security of its account(s), including the password.
 Accounts are not transferrable.
 Customer agrees to promptly notify Updox if Customer becomes aware or suspects any unauthorized use of its accounts, including any unauthorized access or attempted access.
 Customer is responsible for all activities that occur under its account(s).
 Further, Customer is the primary account holder and is responsible for all charges made by additional users added to the accounts.
 A user license is required for each person utilizing Customer’s master account, or other data generated through the use of the Service.
 Any sharing of such data to reduce the number of licenses required or sharing account information in any way is strictly prohibited.